U-M launches new embryonic stem cell research consortium

 At U-M, human embryonic stem cell work also is underway at the Center for Stem Cell Biology, launched in 2005 and located at the Life Sciences Institute.
 Researchers at the LSI-based center work with both adult and embryonic stem cells.

-Sean Morrison directs the Center for Stem Cell Biology and will serve on the new consortium's scientific advisory board.
+Sean Morrison directs the Center for Stem Cell Biology and will serve on the new consortium’s scientific advisory board.
+Morrison said the two entities are complementary: Both contribute to the larger goal of bolstering U-M’s stem-cell research program.

 “We've been laying the groundwork for this consortium for years, and everything is finally coming together exactly the way we had hoped,” Morrison said.